-The standards cover all aspects of a clinical service and are organised into seven domains:
+The standards cover all aspects of a high-quality liver service and are organised into six domains:

 - leadership and operational delivery